vmoreg00/20200917_Acoustic-analysis_NN-IA/README.md

 we will use this dataset to perform an objective classification of crow vocalizations.

-To do this, we will use a subset in of XXX vocalizations recorded from YYY hours

 ## Stage 0 -- Vocalization extraction
 In past analysis, I have extracted some vocalizations as well as environment, flight and chick noises (Table 1).
-For a better training of the model, I have performed a data augmentation in which I have triplicate the number of crows vocalizations by substracting 0.5-2.45 s and 2.55-4.5 s to every carrion crow call.
+For a better training of the model, I have performed a data augmentation in which I have triplicated the number of crows vocalizations by substracting 0.5-2.45 s and 2.55-4.5 s to every carrion crow call.
 In this step,
 I have ensure that all clips that contain the